 We provide a significant portion of our executive compensation in the form of stock options and RSUs that vest over time contingent upon continued service, which we believe helps to retain our executives and aligns their interests with those of our stockholders by allowing them to participate in the longer-term success of our company as reflected in the appreciation of our stock price.
 When determining equity incentive compensation for our named executive officers, our compensation committee considers a host of factors in comparison to our named peers, including the following: annual long-term incentive target values, annual equity awards expressed as a percent of total shares outstanding, total annual and cumulative dilution, the retentive value of outstanding awards and total equity ownership, and the equity compensation practices of other companies in our industry that compete with us for talent.
-Given the dynamic biopharmaceutical market, the compensation view, further considering the factors enumerated above, the achievement of company goals and the impact on total stockholder return, when determining actual award levels for the named executive officers.
+Given the dynamic biopharmaceutical market, the compensation committee does not overemphasize any one of these perspectives.
+Rather, the compensation committee takes a holistic view, further considering the factors enumerated above, the achievement of company goals and the impact on total stockholder return, when determining actual award levels for the named executive officers.